 Last but by no means least

-The last, but the most important point of the audit – know the rules of specific social networks you communicate on.
+The last, but the most important point of the audit – to know the rules of specific social networks you communicate on.
 Isn’t your competition against Facebook’s rules?

 Of course, you can audit other stuff until you drop.
-I recommend starting with these 7 steps and next time we can dive deeper.
+I recommend starting with these 7 steps and the next time we can dive deeper.

 Kontentino is a powerful tool with which you can easily plan and approve your social media posts.

 Start now and get one month for free!